Wednesday, June 5, 2013

 Carnegie Hall opened with a flourish on May 5, 1891—the first of a five-day festival of orchestral and choral concerts the highlight of which was the American debut of Peter Ilyich Tchaikovsky who conducted several of his own works.
 The same season Ignacy Jan Paderewski was introduced to American audiences here.
 It was the beginning of a tradition—Joseph Levinne, Mischa Elman and Ephram Zimbalist would all make their New York debuts here.

 The ability of the concert hall to transform into an assembly space was exhibited later that year when the Kunstlerfest, or Artists’ Festival, was held here.
-The German-American event culminated in a great ball “as brilliant as wealth and beauty could make it,” said The Times.
+The German-American event culminated in a great ball “as brilliant as wealth and beauty could make it,” said The New York Times.

 “It was a veritable indoor Eden that the guests entered when they began to arrive about 9 o’clock,” the newspaper reported on December 4, 1891.
 “A false floor had been built over the entire auditorium, making it a great, smooth dancing surface.
 To the height of the first tier of boxes sweet-scented pines had been banked and filled the air with a most delightful odor.
 Around and under the pines settees were placed.
 On either side of the proscenium arch the musicians were placed, screened from the view of the guests by masses of green stuffs.”